Discover Cáceres in spring: an unknown gem in Spain

 What is the best time to visit Cáceres?

-Spring and autumn are the best times to visit Cáceres, as the weather is pleasant and the landscapes are at their most beautiful.
+Spring and autumn are the best times to visit Cáceres, as the weather is pleasant and the scenery is at its best.
 However, Cáceres has its charm all year round, with festivals and events taking place in all seasons.

 What typical dishes can I try in Cáceres?

-Some typical dishes from Cáceres include roast lamb, gazpacho from Extremadura, Iberian ham and local cheeses.
+Typical dishes from Cáceres include roast lamb, gazpacho extremeño, Iberian ham and local cheeses.
 You can also enjoy a wide variety of wines from the region.

 How to get to Cáceres from other cities in Spain?

-Cáceres has good transport connections, including trains and buses that connect it to other cities in Spain.
-You can also arrive by car via the A-66 motorway.
+Cáceres has good transport links, including trains and buses that connect it to other cities in Spain.
+You can also get there by car via the A-66 motorway.

 What festivals and events are held in Cáceres?